jvmartins/rtc-socketio-benchmarking/README.md

 # WebRTC vs SocketIO - Benchmarking

 A Benchmarking for analysing time in exchanging data through SocketIO and WebRTC.
-Bar graphs showing time vs technology of each interaction, for devices, browsers and connections.
+Bar charts showing time vs technology of each interaction, for devices, browsers and connections.